Bounds for multivariate residues and for the polynomials in the elimination theorem

-Similar bounds can be generalized to residues on a higher dimensional affine variety and a system of univariate polynomials in separated variables (Theorems \ref{thm:1} and \ref{thm:6}).
-In contrast to the general case, these upper bounds seem to be sharp, as shown by Example~\ref{exm:1} for the case of the affine line.
+In Theorems \ref{thm:1} and \ref{thm:6}, we generalize this result to residues on a higher dimensional affine variety and a system of univariate polynomials in separated variables.
+In contrast to the general case, these upper bounds do seem to be sharp, as shown by Example~\ref{exm:1} for the case of the affine line.

-The proof of Theorems \ref{thm:10} and \ref{thm:11} is incremental.
-We first obtain the bounds for residues on the affine line (Theorems \ref{thm:4} and \ref{thm:5}) by a recurrence scheme based on the relationship of these residues with the Euclidean division.
-The treatment of residues on affine varieties and a system of univariate polynomials in separated variables (Theorems \ref{thm:1} and \ref{thm:6}) is based on the arithmetic Perron's theorem from \cite{DKS:hvmsaN} and the relationship between residues and traces on polynomial algebras.

-The general case is treated by reducing it to that of univariate polynomials in separated variables, as we next explain.
+Our approach to these results is based on the arithmetic membership problem that we next explain, since it might be of independent interest.
 Recall that $X\subset \A_{\Q}^{n}$ is a variety of pure dimension $r$ and $\bff=(f_{1},\dots,f_{r})$ a system of polynomials in $\Z[x_{1},\dots, x_{n}]\setminus \Z$ with a finite number of common zeros in $X$.
 A classical method to solve the system of equations given by

-is to eliminate variables, that is, find $\phi_{l}\in \Z[x_{l}] \setminus \{0\}$, $l=1,\dots, r$, and $a_{l,i}\in \Z[x_{1},\dots, x_{n}]$, $l,i=1,\dots, n$, such that
+is to eliminate variables, that is, find $\phi_{l}\in \Z[x_{l}] \setminus \{0\}$, $l=1,\dots, r$, and $a_{l,i}\in \Z[x_{1},\dots, x_{n}]$, $l,i=1,\dots, {r}$, such that

 in the sense that this polynomial relation holds modulo the ideal of definition of $X$.